RinaHsiu/R-Jfunlab/Glossary-3.md

 	•	Case: Protects and organizes everything.

 These parts all work together, allowing you to run applications, store files, and use your computer smoothly!

+---
+## #26 APP/Application

+An application (or “app”) is a program you use on your computer, tablet, or phone to do specific tasks.
+For example, there are apps for games, drawing, sending messages, or even doing homework.

+What is an Application?

+	•	Think of an application like a tool or a toy.
+Just like a hammer is a tool to build things, and a toy is something you play with, an application is a program you use to do things on your device.
+	•	For example:
+	•	Game app: lets you play a game.
+	•	Drawing app: lets you create pictures.
+	•	Calculator app: helps you solve math problems.

+Where Does the Term “Application” Come From?

+The word application originally means “to apply” something, like when you apply paint to a wall or when you apply an idea in real life.

+In computers, “application” means applying the computer’s power to do something useful for you, like writing, drawing, or playing games.
+That’s why we call these programs “applications” – because we’re “applying” the computer to do different tasks.

+So, in Summary:

+	•	An application is a program that lets you do a specific task on your device.
+	•	The word “application” means “using something for a purpose,” and in computers, it means using the device’s power to help you with a task, like messaging, gaming, or drawing.

+---
+## #27 Back-end/Front-End
+In the world of computers and websites, front-end and back-end are like two different parts of a team that work together to make a website or app function.

+What is the Front-End?

+	•	The front-end is the part of a website or app that you can see and interact with.
+It’s the “user-facing” side – like the graphics, buttons, text, and images you see on the screen.
+	•	Think of it as the stage at a play: you see the actors, props, and scenery.
+Everything the audience (you) sees is like the front-end of a website.
+	•	Examples:
+	•	When you click a button, type in a search bar, or scroll through images, you’re using the front-end of a website.
+	•	Front-end programming languages include HTML, CSS, and JavaScript – these help design and style what you see on a webpage.

+What is the Back-End?

+	•	The back-end is like the behind-the-scenes part of a website or app.
+It’s everything you don’t see but is crucial for making the website work, like servers, databases, and code that manage data.
+	•	Think of it as backstage at a play: it includes the crew, directors, and scripts that make the performance happen.
+They’re not seen, but they make sure everything on stage runs smoothly.
+	•	Examples:
+	•	When you log into your account on a website, the back-end checks your username and password.
+	•	Back-end programming languages include Python, Ruby, Java, and SQL – they help manage data, run logic, and communicate with the front-end.

+Summary

+	•	Front-End: The visible part you interact with – like the stage of a play.
+It’s designed with HTML, CSS, and JavaScript.
+	•	Back-End: The invisible part that powers the website – like the crew backstage making sure everything runs smoothly.
+It’s created with languages like Python and Java.

+Together, the front-end and back-end make a website work, just like the actors and crew work together to put on a successful play!

+---
+## #28